 Did you take the world’s oldest personality quiz?
-If no, I invite you to spend five minutes reading this article, the first in the series that help explain your personality according to the Five Elements of Chinese medicine.
+If no, I invite you to head over there and learn which of the Elements you identify with the most.
 If you did and your quiz results concluded that you’re predisposed to the Water Element, read on for an overview!

 The Water Element in Chinese Medicine is represented at the bottom of the Five Element charts, giving it a much denser and heavier energetic than that of the other elements.
 It draws its associations from the season of Winter, inviting each of us to slow our movements along with our mind for a period of reflection and alignment to our souls mandate.